 Water Research Facilities

-NREL advances water power technologies by leveraging its vast experience in cross-functional, integrated renewable energy research and development, along with established validation and optimization capabilities and facilities at the Flatirons Campus and the Energy Systems Integration Facility.
+NREL advances water power technologies by leveraging its vast experience in cross-functional, integrated renewable energy research and development along with established validation and optimization capabilities and water research facilities.

 Advanced Research on Integrated Energy Systems (ARIES) is a research platform that can match the complexity of the modern energy system and conduct integrated research to support the development of groundbreaking new energy technologies.

-Our dynamometers can evaluate power-take-off systems for wave and water power components and subsystems—including generators, gearboxes, mechanical or electro-dynamic brakes, power electronics, control systems, and software.
+NREL's dynamometers can evaluate power take-off systems for wave and water power components and subsystems—including generators, gearboxes, mechanical or electro-dynamic brakes, power electronics, control systems, and software.